 Our unit for science in the first half term is Living Things.
 We will be looking at how organisms are classified.
-This gives us plenty og opportunities to go outside and explore the natural environment.
+This gives us plenty of opportunities to go outside and explore the natural environment.

-After half term we shall be looking at Light, including the work of Sir Isaac Newton.
+After half term, we shall be looking at Light, including the work of Sir Isaac Newton.

-In geography we will be studying rivers and how they impact on humans, and how we affect them.
+In geography we will be studying rivers and how they impact humans, and how we affect them.
 We shall be comparing flooding in the UK and in Bangladesh.

-After half term we shall be looking at Early Islamic Civilisations.
+After half term, we shall be looking at Early Islamic Civilisations.
 This is a fascinating area of history where there were many new discoveries in maths and science.

 Why is the Ummah important to Muslims?

 How does the Hadith guide Muslims through the journey of life?

 We shall be starting by looking at body percussion and the work of Scottish composer Anna Meredith.
 Then after half term, we will be listening to Benjamin Britten’s ‘Young Person’s Guide to the Orchestra’ and looking in-depth at the different sections of the orchestra.

 In computing, we shall be looking at how to keep ourselves safe online.
 Then we shall find out how to research information effectively.
 After half term, we shall investigate different ways we can share information using multimedia presentations.

 In the first part of the Autumn term, we shall be investigating the work of Picasso.
 We shall be using a range of different techniques, including painting, collage and printing.